More rain and snow bound for California as back-to-back atmospheric rivers approach

 February then brought storms that caused heavy flooding in Los Angeles County and blizzard conditions in the mountains.

-And just last week, 13 countries were put under a state of emergency with winter storms left parts of Southern California under as much as 10 feet of snow.
+And just last week, 13 counties were put under a state of emergency with winter storms left parts of Southern California under as much as 10 feet of snow.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.